- Position: Defender

 - Caps: 5

 Drew Moor is a strong presence in defense, capable of playing the traditional role of stopper while working his way into the attack.
 A two-time collegiate national champion, Moor is known for staying in games.
 He holds the consecutive complete games played record in MLS and won the 2010 MLS Cup with Colorado.
 At USMNT level, he was a regular at U-20 level before joining the senior squad in 2007.
+Moor retired with the Rapids following the 2022 MLS season.

 2008: Called into January training camp.
 Played full 90 in 2-0 exhibition game win over Sweden, then again in 2-2 tie with Mexico the following month in Houston.
 Set up Jozy Altidore’s goal with a pinpoint, cross-field pass.